-Cerisa received her B.A. in Anthropology from Fort Lewis College (Durango, CO) and her M.A. and Ph.D. (also in Anthropology) from the University of Iowa (Iowa City, IA).
+She received her B.A. in Anthropology from Fort Lewis College (Durango, Colorado) and her M.A. and Ph.D. (also in Anthropology) from the University of Iowa (Iowa City, Iowa).
 Though she considers herself to be a broadly trained anthropologist, her specialty is archaeology, and she is especially interested in the diets of past peoples.
-She has been involved in both historic and prehistoric archaeological projects for sites located in California, Wyoming, Colorado, North Dakota, Kansas, Iowa, and France.
+She has been involved in both historic and prehistoric archaeological projects for sites located in California, Wyoming, Colorado, North Dakota, Kansas, Iowa and France.

-Cerisa loves talking about anthropology, and is always available to chat should you have any questions about the exciting educational and/or career opportunities in the various subfields of this broad discipline.
+Cerisa loves talking about anthropology, and is always available to chat should you have any questions about the exciting educational and career opportunities in the various subfields of this broad discipline.

 Recent publications include:

 Reynolds, Cerisa R., Bryan Kendall, William E. Whittaker, and Thomas H. Charlton (2014) "Nineteenth-century butchery and transport for a market economy: Plum Grove as a case study for commercial transactions in the Midwestern USA."
 Anthropolozoologica 49(1):47-61.